IanSkelskey/ai-diff-commit/README.md

 ### Flags

 - `-a`, `--all`: Add all changes in the repository to the commit.
 By default, only the modified files are added.
+- `-h`, `--help`: Display help information for the script.
+- `-m`, `--model`: Specify the OpenAI API language model to use for generating commit messages.
 - `-p`, `--push`: Automatically push the changes to the remote repository after committing.

 For example, to generate a commit message based on all changes in the repository and push the changes to the remote repository, you can use the following command: